Natalie June 22, 2012 •

 2) Your purchased book will automatically appear on the holding account’s library.
 Tap DOWNLOAD BOOK

 to download the full book and READ IT

 in the upper-left corner to return to the bookshelf.
 Then tap LOGOUT

 next to the profile picture.
 Now you’re ready to share the book with your student.

 4) Either have the student log in to Subtext or log in as the student with her credentials.
 (If there’s no account set up for her, tap ‘Add or create an account’ on the login screen to create a student account.)

-.
-The book will be automatically added to the student’s shelf and available to read.
+6) Scroll down until you find your purchased book and tap READ IT.
+The book will be automatically added to the student’s library and available to read.

 If the iPad is shared among students

 , you can repeat steps 4 & 5 to move the book from the same holding account to the additional student accounts.
 (This will work even if the holding account has been deleted from the device.
 See below.)
 This method allows different students to read a single copy of the book, and because we support multiple logins you don’t need to worry about students accessing each other’s notes.
 More info >